 Visit Montreal – the city looks so beautiful and seems so culturally different to the rest of Canada with its more European feel.

 See Lake Louise, Lake Morraine and Emerald Lake.
-We’ve visited Lake Louise a couple times now and it never disappoints.
+We’ve visited Lake Louise a few times now and it never disappoints.
 The crystal-clear, and sometimes turquoise, waters and the Chateau Lake Louise looming over the shore is quite magical.
 Hopefully next summer we’ll be able to get to Lake Morraine and Emerald Lake.

 Visit Banff.
 Another thing we have done a few times and we absolutely love the Alpine feel of this little tourist town in the Rocky Mountains.
 There are great restaurants and shops to explore in Banff – and best of all, an all-year-round Christmas shop.
 It’s a wonderful place for a family weekend away.